 Sustainable retail is no longer a trend.
 It’s a requirement.

-This shift reflects something we have been working on for years.
-Since 2019, when we presented our first standing mannequins, Paperpaste has focused on developing a fully sustainable alternative for retail display: mannequins made from recycled and recyclable materials and FSC® certified and a manufacturing process designed to minimise environmental impact.
+This shift reflects years of our dedicated work.
+Since introducing our first standing mannequins in 2019, Paperpaste has pioneered a fully sustainable alternative for retail display: mannequins made of FSC® certified Paperpaste, produced through a manufacturing process designed to minimise environmental impact.
 At EuroShop this year, we didn’t feel the need to convince anyone that sustainability matters.
 Instead, the conversations were about how far the industry can go in that direction.

 Our booth was designed with a simple idea in mind: anyone walking past should be able to understand what Paperpaste is about in just a few seconds.
 Rather than hiding the origin of our product, we chose to highlight it.
 At the centre of the stand we placed a bale of recycled paper, the starting point of every mannequin we produce.
 Next to it, visitors could follow the entire transformation process, seeing how that raw material becomes a finished Paperpaste mannequin.
 For us, sustainability is not a marketing claim but simply the way we work — what we call THE GREEN, UNWASHED.
 In fact, you couldn’t see the word “sustainability” in our booth—because it speaks for itself.
 Our product, our process, and our philosophy say far more than a word ever could.